Sunday, 24 April 2016

 Fourth Sunday after Pascha

-The fourth Sunday after Pascha is of semi-double rite and its liturgical colour is white.
+The fourth Sunday after Pascha is of semi-double rite and its liturgical colour, as far as None on Sunday afternoon, is white.
 The Gospel pericopes are from the sixteenth chapter of St. John's Gospel where the LORD talks of His ascending to Heaven and the coming of the Paraclete.

 At the Hours the hymns have the Paschaltide Doxology, the psalms are sung under a single antiphon consisting of a triple Alleluia.
 At Prime the Dominical psalms are sung (Pss.
 117, 118i & 118ii).
 The Dominical preces are omitted because of the commemoration of the double feast.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Venantius.
+The Gloria is sung, the second collect is of St. Fidelis of Sigmaringa.
 There is no the third collect today.
 The Creed is sung and the preface is of Paschaltide.

-Vespers are of the Sunday.
-The Sunday psalms are sung under the single antiphon, Alleluia.
-The Office hymn is Ad regias Agni dapes.
-After the collect of the Sunday commemorations are sung of the following feast of St. Peter Coelestine, of St. Venantius and of St. Pudentiana.
+At Vespers there is a colour change to red and first Vespers of St. Mark the Evangelist are sung.
+The antiphons Sancti tui etc are sung, doubled, with psalms 109, 110, 111, 112 & 116.
+The chapter is Stabunt justi.
+After the collect of the feast commemorations are sung of the Sunday and of St. Fidelis of Sigmaringa.
 The Commemoration of the Cross is omitted as are the Dominical preces at Compline due to the commemorated double feasts.

 Art: Jerome Nadal